-If the acceleration/deceleration time designation (m + 19 for the X axis) is set so that the deceleration time is directly set as the time from the present speed to the target speed, the time to reach the target speed and the positioning time will be specified as the time from the present speed until operation stops when positioning is completed.
-In the following conditions, however, deceleration will start immediately toward 0 pps rather than using the specified deceleration time.
+If the acceleration/deceleration time designation parameter (DM m+19 for the X axis) is set so that acceleration and deceleration times are directly specified as the times required to go from the present speed to the target speed, the specified times are used for the time required to reach the target speed and the positioning time from the present speed to the time that positioning is finished.
+Under the following conditions, however, the specified deceleration time will not be used and instead deceleration to 0 pps will begin immediately.

-This immediate deceleration will occur when all of the four conditions are met.
+This will occur when all of the following 4 conditions are met at the same time.

-- 1. The acceleration/deceleration time designation is set to directly set the deceleration time as the time from the present speed to the target speed. - 2.
-The speed is changed during positioning. - The target speed at that time is less than half of the present speed. - 4.
-The speed is changed at a position beyond the deceleration start limit position calculated from the target speed and deceleration time in condition 3 above.
+- 1. The acceleration/deceleration time designation parameter is set to directly specify the time required to go from the present speed to the target speed. - 2.
+The speed is changed during positioning. - 3.
+The target speed is less than half of the present speed. - 4.
+The speed is changed at a position that exceeds the deceleration starting limit position, which is calculated from the target speed and deceleration speed in step 3.

-In other words, consider the deceleration rate for the final deceleration from the target speed to the completion of positioning and determine whether the deceleration rate can be maintained if deceleration is performed from the present position to determine whether deceleration will be preformed in the specified deceleration time.
+Therefore, you must consider the final deceleration rate from the target speed at the completion of positioning and determine if positioning is possible for the specified deceleration.